bmschmidt/sveltekit-benschmidt.org/src/content/post/2020-02-02-ontogeny/teach-ontogeny-not-phylogeny.md

 ---
-title: "Teach Ontogeny Not Phylogeny: (stop teaching base plot!)"
+title: 'Teach Ontogeny Not Phylogeny: (stop teaching base plot!)'
 date: 2020-01-30T10:03:29-05:00
 draft: true
 tags:
   - Teaching
   - Programming
 ---

 (I've delivered this rant a few times recently in person, which makes me think it should be a blog post.)

-When you teach programming skills to people with the goal that they'll be able to *use* them, the most important obligation is not to waste their time or make things seem more complicated than they are.
+When you teach programming skills to people with the goal that they'll be able to _use_ them, the most important obligation is not to waste their time or make things seem more complicated than they are.
 This should be obvious.
 But when I'm helping humanists decide what workshops to take, reviewing introductory materials for classes, or browsing tutorials to adapt for teaching, I see the same violation of the principle again and again.
-Introductory tutorials waste enormous amounts of time vainly covering ways of accomplishing tasks that have *absolutely no use* for beginners, and which fundamentally will confuse learners.
+Introductory tutorials waste enormous amounts of time vainly covering ways of accomplishing tasks that have _absolutely no use_ for beginners, and which fundamentally will confuse learners.

 The mistake is: workshop leaders or teachers feel the need to walk through